A woman hugging her child

 Every child needs to learn how to cope with disappointment and failure.
 The only thing any of us truly have control over is our own attitude and behaviour.

-• Making mistakes and feeling embarrassed are normal – just as much as having fun and being happy!
+• Making mistakes and feeling embarrassed is normal – just as much as having fun and being happy

 • Taking risks is a good thing – they make you braver and stronger.